Find your passion! Discover your future!

 Denoted by an S in the second letter of the delivery code (e.g., FS, OS, BS).

-Students are expected to participate in course activities at specific scheduled times, either on-line through video conference or in person for face to face sessions.
+Meaning "at the same time."
+Students are expected to participate in course activities at specific scheduled times, either on-line through web conference or in in-person sessions.

 Asynchronous